Dpdl-io/DpdlEngine/README.md

 ## Dpdl embeddable programming languages

 Multiple programming languages can be embedded and executed within the same **Dpdl** code via the keyword **`>>`**.

 Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration.

 This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.

 This features is very useful for rapid development and rapid prototyping and is also a key feature for generative software.

 ### Currently the following programming languages can be embedded within Dpdl:

 * **`C interpreted`** code (minimal subset of C90 with standard C libs included)
-* **`ANSI C`**  (full ISO C99 standard) compiled in memory and dynamically executed at runtime (see 'dpdl:compile')
+* **`ANSI C`**  (almost full ISO C99 standard) compiled in memory and dynamically executed at runtime (see 'dpdl:compile')
 * **`Python`**
 * **`Julia`**
 * **`JavaScript`**